AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 loss = tf.reduce_mean(-tf.reduce_sum(y_ * tf.log(y), reduction_indices=[1]))
 ```

-This function is taking the log of all our predictions y (whose values range from 0 to 1) and element wise multiplying by the example’s true value y_.
+This function is taking the log of all our predictions y (whose values range from 0 to 1) and element-wise multiplying by the example’s true value y_.
 If the log function for each value is close to zero, it will make the value a large negative number (i.e., _-np.log(0.01) = 4.6_), and if it is close to 1, it will make the value a small negative number (i.e., _-np.log(0.99) = 0.1_).

 Then we will define our learning rate (this will be explored heuristically and empirically).